-Mary Reumuth, C.P.A. has served as our Senior Vice President, Finance since February 2017, our Vice President, Finance from December 2014 to February 2017 and as our Corporate Controller and Treasurer since February 2014.
+Mary Reumuth, C.P.A. has served as our Chief Financial Officer since July 2017, Senior Vice President, Finance from February 2017 to July 2017, our Vice President, Finance from December 2014 to February 2017, our Senior Director, Finance from February 2014 to December 2014, as our Corporate Controller from February 2014 to July 2017 and Treasurer since February 2014.
 Prior to joining us, Ms. Reumuth acted as an independent financial consultant from November 2012 to January 2014 and, prior to that, served as Corporate Controller for Enobia Pharma Corp., or Enobia, a global biopharmaceutical company acquired by Alexion Pharmaceuticals, Inc., from May 2011 to June 2012.
 Prior to Enobia, Ms. Reumuth served as Director of Finance at Verenium Corporation, or Verenium, a biotechnology company, from December 2007 to March 2011.
 Ms. Reumuth held a variety of finance and accounting positions at Genzyme Corporation, or Genzyme, (now a Sanofi Company), and ILEX Oncology, Inc., or ILEX (acquired by Genzyme) from 2001 to 2007.
 Prior to ILEX, Ms. Reumuth was an auditor at Ernst & Young LLP.
 Ms. Reumuth earned her Bachelor's degree in Business Administration from Texas A&M University-Corpus Christi, and is a Certified Public Accountant.